Oven Baked Chicken Thighs

 - In a large bowl, season chicken thighs with salt and pepper.
 Then set aside.

-Pour the sauce mixture over the chicken, or optionally you can marinate the chicken for 30 minutes up to 8 hours in the fridge.
+- Pour the sauce mixture over the chicken, or optionally marinate the chicken for 30 minutes up to 8 hours in the fridge.

-Remove from the oven and let the chicken rest for 5-10 minutes before serving.
-Cover with aluminum foil during this time.
+- Remove from the oven and let the chicken rest for 5-10 minutes before serving.
+Cover with aluminum foil or parchment during this time.

-Serve over rice, pasta, or potatoes with vegetables.
-Garnish with finely chopped parsley if desired.
+- Serve over rice, pasta, or potatoes with vegetables.
+Garnish with minced parsley and/or a sprinkle of paprika if desired.